No Mow April

 In full support, Mayor Laura Arnold and the city council have lifted the city requirement that grass not exceed ten inches from April 1—30.
 The city will also limit its mowing to areas that require it for specific recreational and sports activities.

 No Mow is a conservation initiative first popularized by Plantlife, an organization based in the United Kingdom.
 In recent years, the idea has gained traction across the globe.
-For more information about the global initiative visit:

 The Importance of Pollinators